jfalava/machine-outfitting/README.md

 [This tool](create-winget-install-script.ps1) is a PowerShell script that creates another script by parsing your `winget list` output and creating a new script file with all the packages available to be installed with `winget` and executable as it is.

-It might have some incorrect lines so do be careful and check the script before executing it.
+It might have some incorrect lines so do be careful and check the generated script before executing it.

 ## Notes